Ensemble averaging (machine learning): Overview

-Ensemble averaging creates a group of networks, each with low bias and high variance, then combines them to a new network with (hopefully) low bias and low variance.
-It is thus a resolution of the bias-variance dilemma.
-The idea of combining experts has been traced back to Pierre-Simon Laplace.
+This is known as the bias–variance tradeoff.
+Ensemble averaging creates a group of networks, each with low bias and high variance, and combines them to form a new network which should theoretically exhibit low bias and low variance.
+Hence, this can be thought of as a resolution of the bias–variance tradeoff.
+The idea of combining experts can be traced back to Pierre-Simon Laplace.

 Method

-The theory mentioned above gives an obvious strategy: create a set of experts with low bias and high variance, and then average them.
-Generally, what this means is to create a set of experts with varying parameters; frequently, these are the initial synaptic weights, although other factors (such as the learning rate, momentum etc.) may be varied as well.
+The theory mentioned above gives an obvious strategy: create a set of experts with low bias and high variance, and average them.
+Generally, what this means is to create a set of experts with varying parameters; frequently, these are the initial synaptic weights of a neural network, although other factors (such as learning rate, momentum, etc.) may also be varied.
 Some authors recommend against varying weight decay and early stopping.
 The steps are therefore: